Jake-LJH/default-prediction/README.md

 1. Bring more consistency to the loaning process
 2. Investigate what the key drivers are behind a potential defaulter

-To demostrate our web application: https://cc-detection.herokuapp.com/
+~~To demostrate our web application: https://cc-detection.herokuapp.com/~~

+:warning: :red_circle: **This link no longer active as Heroku does not provide free hosting** :red_circle: :warning:

 ## How to use the Web App: